Live Google docs version found here

 VN installation guide - Explains how to set-up your system locale to work with VNs.
 Ignore the parts about English patches.

 ※ITHVNR - Extracts text from Japanese games as it's being displayed.
 This is Interactive Text Hooker with the Visual Novel Reader (VNR) engine, allowing it to work with a wider selection of stuff (including non-VN stuff like 32bit media players for watching Japanese subbed anime).
-It also doesn't require hook codes for most things.
+It doesn't require hook codes for most things, but if the game isn't hooking properly, you may need to put a hook code in the input box.
 Back-up link.
 Latest version requires Visual C++ Redistributable for Visual Studio 2015.

 ※Firefox Auto-scrolling Rikai VN Texthooking with ITHVNR Setup Guide - A guide on setting up ITHVNR so you can send VN text to Firefox and read it with Rikaisama (and use the convenient word mining function).
 The recommended method.